ReVanced/revanced-patcher/docs/2_patcher_intro.md

 }
 ```

-The `patcher` function returns a `patch` lambda that you can later execute to apply the patches to the APK file.
+The `patcher` function returns a `patch` function that you can later execute to apply the patches to the APK file.
 On execution, `PatchResult` objects for each patch are emitted in the provided lambda.
-You can use this to log the success or failure of each patch:
+You can use this to log the success or failure of each patch.
+The `patch` function finally returns a `patchesResult` containing the modified components of the APK file,
+ready for repackaging:

 ```kt
 val patchesResult = patch { patchResult ->